engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 For more information, see [[Using MySQL 5.1 or MySQL 5.5 with Cloud|database-mysql-upgrade]].

-<a href=#update14><h2 id="update14">Fix: GitHub/Cloud account linking (Beta) more robust</h2></a>
+<a href=#update14><h2 id="update14">Fix: GitHub/Engine Yard account linking (Beta) more robust</h2></a>

 September 21st, 2011

-Fixed an issue where GitHub/Cloud account linking did not work for multiple repositories.
+Fixed an issue where GitHub/Engine Yard account linking did not work for multiple repositories.
 (The GitHub Repository URI field appeared blank.)

-For information about GitHub/Cloud account linking (Beta) , see [[Linking a GitHub account to Cloud|linking-github-to-appcloud]].
+For information about GitHub/Engine Yard account linking (Beta) , see [[Linking a GitHub account to Engine Yard Cloud|linking-github-to-appcloud]].

 <a href=#update13><h2 id="update13">Fix: Large PostgreSQL instances start</h2></a>